 The image editing functions include simple resize and scale methods for reducing image size or creating thumbnails.
 Images can be cropped, flipped and rotated.
 Colour depth can be adjusted, as can brightness, sharpness, contrast and HLS components (hue, lightness and saturation).
 Lines, shapes and text can be drawn.
 Images can be merged using optional transparency to create watermarks.
 Alpha transparency in PNG images is supported.

 The installation is supplied as two OCX files, one is 32 bit and the other is 64 bit.
 The OCX file used will depend on the application calling the control.
 Some development environments, such as VB6, are 32 bit and so only the 32 bit control will be used.
-Visual Studio for .NET can produce 32 bit or 64 bit applications.
+Visual Studio for .NET and Delphi can produce 32 bit or 64 bit applications.
 Internet Explorer is currently supplied as 32 bit.
 In scanning applications it may be preferable to use 32 bit for compatibility with existing scanner drivers.

 Note that the trial version writes a line of text on each image produced.
 This is the main limitation and the trial contains most of the other functions and properties of the full version.
 See the instructions for full details.